-- To allow persons with disabilities the opportunity to live as normally as possible
+- Allowing persons with disabilities the opportunity to live as normally as possible

-- To relieve parent of the stresses associated with caring for a person with disabilities
+- Relieving parents of the stresses associated with caring for a person with disabilities

 In-Home Respite: Families and the individual with a disability are carefully matched with a trained care provider who will come to the home to provide short-term relief to the family caregivers.
-The Respite Coordinator first will visit the family and then introduce one or more care providers to the situation.
-When everyone is comfortable, the family will request respite services through the Respite Coordinator and the care provider will provide respite services in the family’s home.
+The Respite Coordinator first will visit the family and then introduce one or more care providers to the family and facilitate finding a good match.

-Community outings: Some families prefer that their family member with a disability be given more opportunity for social inclusion in the community.
-Trained care providers will accompany the individual on outings such as shopping, movies, dining, etc. at the consumer’s request, while other family members take a break at home.
+Community outings: Some families prefer that their family member with a disability be given more opportunity for community inclusion.
+Trained care providers will accompany the individual on outings such as shopping, movies, dining, etc. at the consumer’s request.

-Group outings: People with disabilities like to go out with friends, although the frequency of such events are often limited to the schedules of other family members.
-A trained care provider can be the chaperone of a small group (2-4) individuals of the same peer group for community activities such as bowling, movies, dining, etc. on a pre-arranged monthly basis.
+Group outings: A trained care provider can be the chaperone of a small group (2-4) individuals of the same peer group for community activities such as bowling, movies, dining, etc. on a pre-arranged monthly basis.

 How to apply: